gammasoft71/Examples_Win32/Win32.System/Processes/Process/README.md

 start Process.sln
 ```

-Select any project and type Ctrl+F5 to build and run it.
+Select "Process" project and type Ctrl+F5 to build and run it.

 ## Output